serdarburakguneri/scooter-renting/README.md

 I want to create myself some distributed system problems and solve them by playing with rabbitMQ.

-Each app have more information in their readme files.
+Each app will have more information in their readme files.
 OpenAPI documents can also be found in the documentation folders.
 With swagger editor, it should be easier to understand how REST endpoints work.